Double Fine: Amnesia Fortnight

 An additional prototype from the 2012 Amnesia Fortnight, Autonomous, was released as an expanded full free release for the Leap Motion controller on November 18, 2013.

 In February 2014, Double Fine, and the Humble Bundle group began another charity drive titled Amnesia Fortnight 2014.
 During this drive, those that paid a minimum of $1 had the opportunity to vote on 29 concept ideas.
-In addition, those that paid more than the average will get to vote on a concept idea for a prototype led by Pendleton Ward, the creator of Adventure Time.
+In addition, those that paid more than the average would get to vote on a concept idea for a prototype led by Pendleton Ward, the creator of Adventure Time.
 After the completion of the voting period, Double Fine developed the top voted ideas into game prototypes that were available for those that purchased the bundle.
 As with Amnesia Fortnight 2012, 2 Player Productions filmed the production of the prototype, which was available to people who purchased the bundle, as well as on a Blu-ray, along with the prototypes on a DVD, for those who paid a minimum of $35.
 The four pitches that were made into prototypes for Amnesia Fortnight 2014 were Dear Leader, an emergent narrative game led by Anna Kipnis, Little Pink Best Buds, a game about little pink creatures who want to be your friend led by Pendleton Ward, Mnemonic, a surreal, first-person noir adventure led by Derek Brand, and Steed, a game set in a storybook land full of inept heroes led by John Bernhelm.
 One idea, Bad Golf 2, was not selected as a prototype, but a group of Double Fine fans have started working on developing the title themselves, with the blessing of its conceptor, Patrick Hackett and permission of Double Fine.

 In April 2017, a third charitable public Amnesia Fortnight was jointly held by Double Fine and Humble Bundle.
 For Amnesia Fortnight 2017, two prototypes were chosen from the 25 prototype videos by means of the top public votes.
 These were The Gods Must Be Hungry and Darwin's Dinner.
 A multi-player virtual reality party game prototype, I Have No Idea What I'm Doing, was chosen by Tim Schafer.
 Another, the four-player competitive game, Kiln, was chosen by the Double Fine team members that were working on Amnesia Fortnight.
 This was done to give the team a bit of control, rather than have all of the choices be as a result of online voting.
 In addition, three fan pitches for prototypes were included in Amnesia Fortnight 2017.
 All three fan pitches, Pongball, The Lost Dev Team, and Amnesia Adventure, were developed into prototypes.
 The top pick, Pongball, was included in the Amnesia Fortnight 2017 prototype downloads, and the fans were mentored by Double Fine developers.